rnanosaur/rnanosaur.github.io/collections/_posts/2021-11-23-connect-to-real.md

 In this Live Class:

-We will connect to the real Nanosaur robot and we will control it using ROS2.
+We will connect to the real Nanosaur robot and we will control it using ROS 2.
 You will learn:

 * How to connect to the real NanoSaur robot
-* How to run and control the real NanoSaur robot with ROS2
+* How to run and control the real NanoSaur robot with ROS 2